haproxy/haproxy/doc/lua-api/index.rst

     perform the heavy job in a dedicated task and allow remaining events to be processed more quickly.

+.. js:function:: core.use_native_mailers_config()

+  **context**: body

+  Inform haproxy that the script will make use of the native "mailers" config section (although legacy).
+In other words, inform haproxy that :js:func:`Proxy.get_mailers()` will be used later in the program.

 .. _proxy_class:

 Proxy class